Learning Resources

 As families were relocated to Manzanar, the youngest Japanese Americans were left with more questions than answers.
 (View video segment, The Future of America’s Past, “Remembering Incarceration at Manzanar.”)

-Turn and talk to an elbow partner, or if working remotely, your teacher may provide access via video conferencing in a breakout room or a collaborative tool such as a Jamboard or Google Docs.
+Turn and talk to an elbow partner, or if working remotely, your teacher may provide access via video conferencing in a breakout room or a collaborative tool such as Google Docs or Google Slides.

 • How did Mary and her siblings survive/show resilience after the loss of their parents?